 So far in this series we've met women who have written, produced, and directed for Star Trek, as well as those who have helped create its soundscape.
-Although I've been repeatedly disappointed at how poorly this franchise -- so progressive in its content -- has fared regarding female inclusion in its production, I've thoroughly enjoyed meeting those accomplished and dedicated women who have made a real impact on the Trek universe.
+Although I've been repeatedly disappointed by how poorly this franchise -- so progressive in its content -- has fared regarding female inclusion in its production, I've thoroughly enjoyed meeting those accomplished and dedicated women who have made a real impact on the Trek universe.

 There were no women in the art or design departments for TOS (shocker), so the first entry on our list is the team of 15 (out of 78) female animators who worked on TAS.
 If you watched ANY cartoons during the 1960s, 70s, or 80s you've seen their art, because several of these women worked on shows featuring the most popular animated characters of the 20th century, such as Fat Albert, the Flintstones, G.I.
-Joe, He-Man, the Looney Tunes, Mighty Mouse, My Little Pony, Pink Panther, and She-Ra.
-Of particular note are Lorna Cook, Jesse Cosio, and Lillian Evans, who not only worked on TV, but also contributed to several iconic and childhood-shaping animated movies, including All Dogs Go To Heaven, An American Tail, Charlotte's Web, The Land Before Time, and the 1978 The Lord of the Rings.
+Joe, He-Man, the Looney Tunes, Mighty Mouse, My Little Ponies, Pink Panther, and She-Ra.
+Of particular note are Lorna Cook, Jesse Cosio, and Lillian Evans, who not only worked on TV, but also contributed to several iconic and childhood-shaping animated movies, including All Dogs Go To Heaven, An American Tail, Charlotte's Web, The Land Before Time, and 1978's The Lord of the Rings.
 Evans also directed all but three of the 1980s My Little Pony shows, and Cook -- during her 45 YEARS in the industry -- helped write Disney's Mulan and The Lion King, and co-directed Spirit: Stallion of the Cimarron.
 And even though this entry is already epic, you need to know how incredible Laverne Harding was.
 One of the earliest female animators in Hollywood, she's most known for her work on Woody Woodpecker, but has more than 250 animation credits on IMDB spanning nearly 60 years.
 She was also the first female animator to win the International Animated Film Society's prestigious Winsor McCay Award.

 Photo via IMDB